mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 `module load wmlce/1.6.2`

 before or after (module uplaods are persistent to the session) in order to use Tensorflow.
-We install wmlce/1.6.2 instead of wmlce/1.7.0 because the latter had a CUDA driver version incompatibility at the writing of this guide when used in virtual environmnents.
-Module loads do not stay in your virtual environment between console sessions, so if you want to manually install dependencies so they are persistent, consider [this approach](https://mit-satori.github.io/satori-ai-frameworks.html?highlight=ptile#wmlce-setting-up-the-software-repository).
+We install wmlce/1.6.2 instead of wmlce/1.7.0 because the latter had a CUDA driver version incompatibility as of the writing of this guide when used in virtual environmnents.
+Module loads do not stay in your virtual environment between console sessions, so if you want to manually install dependencies so they are persistent, consider [this approach](https://mit-satori.github.io/satori-ai-frameworks.html?highlight=ptile#install-anaconda).

 After these steps, you can deactivate the environment with